 Run the circulation system one (1) hour for every 10°F of air temperature if a single-speed filter pump is installed.

 Example: If it is 100°F, the pump should run 10 hours a day minimum.
 Of course, if the pool is full of algae or a major weather event has occurred, the pump may need to run 24-hours a day.

 Variable-speed filter pumps should run longer, based upon the operating speed.
 Most pool owners run their variable-speed pump 12 hours per day (3-4 hours on high speed for the pool cleaning system and 8-9 hours on low speed for filtration).
 Keep in mind that certain water features — Salt Water Chlorine Generators and heaters — may not operate properly or even turn on if the filter pump is running on low speed.

 Any further questions?

 If you have any further questions about pool pumps, we're here to help!
-Give us a call at 1-800-LESLIES, or stop by your local Leslie’s store to speak with one of our friendly pool experts.
+Stop by your local Leslie’s store to speak with one of our friendly pool experts.